Folk Orthodoxy: Criticism

-Slavs
+Slavic traditions

 Formation

-The spread of Christian teaching in Russia (especially early) influenced the people's mythopoetic worldview; folk Orthodoxy became part of Russian culture, preserving tradition.
+The spread of Christian teachings in Russia (especially early on) influenced the people's mythopoetic worldview and folk orthodoxy became part of Russian culture, preserving these traditions.
 Russia's original Slavic beliefs, woven into folk orthodoxy, differed in a number of ways from the official religion.
-Nikolai Semyonovich Gordienko, following Boris Rybakov, believed that in Russia "there has been a long, centuries-long coexistence of Byzantine Christianity with Slavic paganism: at first as separate faith systems functioning in parallel, and then – up to the present – as two components of a single Christian religious-celebrity complex, called Russian Orthodoxy".
-According to Gordienko, dual faith (first explicit and then hidden) was formally overcome by Russian Orthodoxy through accommodation: "Byzantine Christianity did not eliminate Slavic paganism from the consciousness and everyday life of the peoples of our country, but rather assimilated it by including pagan beliefs and rituals in its belief-cultural complex".
+Nikolai Semyonovich Gordienko, following Boris Rybakov, believed that, in Russia, "there has been a long, centuries-long, coexistence of Byzantine Christianity with Slavic paganism: at first as separate faith systems functioning in parallel, and then—up to the present—as two components of a single Christian religious-celebrity complex, called Russian Orthodoxy."
+According to Gordienko, dual faith (first explicit and then hidden) was formally overcome by Russian Orthodoxy through accommodation: "Byzantine Christianity did not eliminate Slavic paganism from the consciousness and everyday life of the peoples of our country, but rather assimilated it by including pagan beliefs and rituals in its belief-cultural complex."
 The non-canonical culture of the Balkans and Byzantium (which came to Russia with Christianity) was also an influence, as were the Finno-Ugric, Scandinavian, Baltic and Iranian peoples bordering the East Slavs.
+This fact calls into question the adequacy of the term "Dvoeverie" in relation to "non-canonical" beliefs.
+However, some authors, relying on already outdated studies, point to the "leading" role of Slavic paganism in "folk orthodoxy".

+In itself, "folk orthodoxy" is a dynamic form in which both archetypal mythopoetic ideas and orthodox canons are combined.
+According to historian Vladimir Petrukhin:

-The term dvovery, therefore, may be inadequate to describe non-canonical beliefs.
-Folk Orthodoxy is a dynamic form.
-According to historian Vladimir Petrukhin, "Since both the sermons against pagans and the Russian Primary Chronicle – the Tale of Bygone Years (PVL) were the result of the "reception" of Byzantine samples – the works of the church fathers (primarily, Gregory the Theologian and John Chrysostom) and Byzantine chronicles (primarily, John Malala and George Amartola) – then the proper Old Russian folklore motives, names of pagan gods, etc. etc. were included in the Byzantine and Biblical "literary" context".
-Another follower of the concept of "Dual Faith" I. G. Froyanov noted the more pagan nature of society, especially the peasantry in Russia up to the XIV-XV centuries, relying primarily on the hypotheses of B. A. Rybakov, as well as the nature of warfare, the tradition of drunken feasts at the prince and other indirect signs However, only one or two mentions of Rusali, and that as dates of the agricultural calendar, are found in the birch bark charters.
-Even accusations of "witchcraft", which is not necessarily synonymous to "paganism", are found in no more than two of more than 450 deciphered documents.
-In contrast, the use of the Orthodox calendar to describe the agricultural cycle of work appears in the thirteenth century and points to the spread of Christianity at that time.
-By the end of the fourteenth century, peasants generally refer to themselves as "Christians," which emphasizes their assimilation of Christian identity.
-Urban dwellers identify themselves as Christians no later than the twelfth century.
+Another follower of the concept of dual faith, Igor Froyanov noted the more pagan nature of society, especially the peasantry in Russia up to the 14th and 15th centuries, an analysis that relies primarily on the B. A. Rybakov's hypotheses, as well as the nature of warfare, the tradition of drunken feasts before the prince, and other indirect signs.
+However, only one or two mentions of Rusali (and those as dates of the agricultural calendar), are found in the birch bark charters.
+Even accusations of "witchcraft", which is not necessarily synonymous to "paganism", are found in no more than two of more than four-hundred and fifty deciphered documents.
+In contrast, the use of the orthodox calendar to describe the agricultural cycle of work appears in the 13th century and points to the spread of Christianity at that time.
+By the end of the 14th century, peasants generally refer to themselves as "Christians", which emphasizes their assimilation of Christian identity.
+Urban dwellers begin to identify themselves as Christians no later than the 12th century.